ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 <img width="205" height="127" alt="image" src="https://github.com/user-attachments/assets/2c5deebb-aa72-4842-84d3-ea65b5194fc4" />

---> Abnormal products against the rule are product_id 3, 1976, 10033.
-They are not owned by any team.
+**Insight:**
+Several products (including the highest-volume product) are not assigned to any team, indicating data governance and ownership issues that can distort performance evaluation.

 ### 3. Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.
 In [12]: